Coronavirus: Three more deaths reported in North

 She said: “We still hear reports about workers being exploited in this public health emergency.
 They are being given no option by their employers other than to go to work when it is not safe for them to do so.
 That has to stop.
 It must stop immediately and shame on any employer that is exploiting their workforce at this time.”

-The leaders’ comments come as sixty employees from Linden Foods in Dungannon, Co Tyrone, refused to start their shifts on Friday complaining about insufficient social distancing in the workplace.
+The leaders’ comments came as 60 employees from Linden Foods in Dungannon, Co Tyrone, refused to start their shifts on Friday complaining about insufficient social distancing in the workplace.

 Brian Hewitt, Unite’s union regional officer for workers at the meat processing company, said that there was a “total absence” of social distancing measures on the boning line, in the canteen and at entry and exit points